Updated: Jun 28, 2022

 While we’re not in the same world as a few months ago, poor conference call practices were shown to cost businesses billions by LoopUp and now we’re even more reliant upon them, it’s important to get to grips with the latest methods for keeping on top of work and being connected to your team.

 FaceTime and Skype have regularly been used for conference calling for many years, with Google Hangouts also proving popular.
-However, it has been Zoom which has become the standout tool of the current situation.
+However, it has been Zoom that has become the standout tool in the current situation.
 Zoom has floated a little below the radar for many years, although it has been successfully growing at a speed quicker than we may have imagined.

 FT.com reported Zoom shares jumping 6% on the day that Wall Street saw a 3% tumble overall and the company continues to go from strength to strength as it is being used for everything from family reunions to international conferencing between employees around the globe.
 The key to Zoom’s success and growth seems to fall into three key areas: